fsprojects/FSharp.Formatting/README.md

     ./build.sh

-One built you can run the command-line tool using
+One built you can run the command-line tool to self-build the docs for this directory using

+    src\FSharp.Formatting.CommandTool\bin\Debug\netcoreapp3.1\fsdocs.exe watch
     src\FSharp.Formatting.CommandTool\bin\Debug\netcoreapp3.1\fsdocs.exe build
-    src\FSharp.Formatting.CommandTool\bin\Release\netcoreapp3.1\fsdocs.exe build

 ## Maintainer(s)